Violence breaks out against social media post by Congress MLA's alleged aide

 "I am appealing to my Muslim brethren that we should not resort to violence for the fault committed by some miscreants.
 There is no need to fight.
 We all are brothers.
 We will get the person punished as per law.
 We will also be with you.
 I appeal to the Muslim friends to be calm," he said in a video message.
 Congress MLA and former minister B Z Zameer Ahmed Khan said the violence was unfortunate.
 "I am hopeful that police will take action against all those who are responsible for this.
 I also request everyone to stay calm and maintain peace in the area," Khan tweeted.

-After learning about the incident, the Bengaluru Police Commissioner Kamal Pant had rushed to the spot but his intervention too did not stop the rioters..
+After learning about the incident, the Bengaluru Police Commissioner Kamal Pant had rushed to the spot but his intervention too did not stop the rioters.
+Later, the Bengaluru police tweeted that it had to lathi-charged the mob, lob the tear gas and finally open fire to control them.
+The police said the culprits of Tuesday's violence and arson will not be spared.

 - READ MORE ON: